JEGS

 Is copper nickel brake line any good?

-What is the outside diameter of a 3/16 brake line?
+What is the outside diameter of 3/16 brake line?

 Why are copper brake lines illegal?